w3c/wai-intro-aria/index.md

 ## Versions {#versions}

-[WAI-ARIA 1.2](/TR/wai-aria-1.2/) was published as a completed W3C Recommendation on 06 June 2023.
+[WAI-ARIA 1.2](/TR/wai-aria-1.2/) was published as a completed W3C Recommendation on 6 June 2023.

-[WAI-ARIA 1.3](/TR/wai-aria-1.3/) is under development.
+[WAI-ARIA 1.3 Draft](/TR/wai-aria-1.3/) is under development.
 Proposed changes from ARIA 1.2 include:
 * new roles: suggestion, comment, mark
 * new attributes: aria-description, aria-braillelabel, aria-brailleroledescription
-* updates to aria-details to allow multiple IDREFS Additional changes are in the [changelog](https://www.w3.org/TR/wai-aria-1.3/#changelog)
+* updates to aria-details to allow multiple IDrefs

+Additional changes are in the [changelog](https://www.w3.org/TR/wai-aria-1.3/#changelog)

 ### WAI-ARIA 1.2 {#wai-aria-1_2}